The Professor. The Oilfield Mystery (Professor Kramer and the Mystery of the Russian Blood)

 At the foot of the mighty Krimml Waterfalls lies a dead girl: Lena Striegler, 15, winner of the qualifying round in the lavishly staged «Austrian Majorettes Award».
 Everything would point to suicide, if not for the heart-shaped stone that someone must have placed in the hands of the dead Lena.
 Inspector Martin Merana is to look into the matter.
 The return to Krimml affords surprises.
 One is the mystery of the case, which seems to be related to the mystical secrets of the legend of the dragon virgin.
 One thing quickly becomes clear to Merana: It must have been murder.

 Backwoods Crimes - If You Knew How Beautiful It Is Here

 The shy local police commander Hannes only knows violent crimes from television.
-But when a girl from the village is found brutally murdered in a dead mine everything changes.
+But when a girl from the village is found brutally murdered in a dead mine, everything changes.
 As no one believes that Hannes can solve the case, soon the chief inspector arrives at the crime scene to take over.
-Hannes stays on Task to prove he can solve the case on his own, but during his investigations his hometown and its inhabitants soon turn into complete strangers to him.
+Hannes stays on the case to prove he can solve the it on his own, but during his investigations his hometown and its inhabitants soon turn into complete strangers to him.

 My Wife, a stranger

 Upon leaving a coffeehouse, outpatient nurse Maria Hofer is hit by a car in the street and seriously injured.
 When Maria wakes up from a coma, she fails to recognize her husband Bruno and their two children.
 The only witness is Lukas Horvath, who does not reveal in his testimony that he had a date with his mistress Maria in the coffeehouse.
 During the reconstruction of the day of the accident Bruno discovers a time gap.
 Where was Maria between her last patient visit and the accident?
 The events come thick and fast.
 Will Maria regain her memory -- and can Bruno save their family life?